ankur198/TravelGlobe/README.md

 There is a toggle major button to show intermediaries stages

-Moving, deleting, editing requies to click
+Moving, deleting, editing requies to click on `...`